horqin/getFileGUI.py/README.md

 ## Depend

-It depends on Python3, PyInstaller, PyQt5.
+It depends on Python3, PyInstaller and PyQt5.

 ## Settings